JohannesDeml/NetworkBenchmarkDotNet/README.md

 ## Installation

-Make sure you have [.NetCore SDK](https://dotnet.microsoft.com/download) 3.1 & 5.0 installed.
+Make sure you have [.Net 5 SDK](https://dotnet.microsoft.com/download) installed.

 Then just open the solution file with Visual Studio/Rider/Visual Studio Code and build it.
 Note that results of the benchmarks can be very different with a different operating system and hardware.